-Number of meetings attended by at least 80% of the directors 10 Attendance / total votes during the year (%) 93.71 Number of meetings attended by all the directors, in person or by proxies made with specific voting instructions 11 with specific instructions and specific instructions are during the year (%) C.1.27 Are the separate and consolidated annual accounts submitted to the Board for approval previously certified? [ ] Yes [ v ] No If yes, name the person(s) who certify the separate or consolidated annual accounts of the company before they are approved by the Board: C.1.28 Explain the mechanisms, if any, established by the Board to avoid a qualified auditors' report on the separate and consolidated accounts laid before the General Meeting.
-Relations with the auditors are expressly regulated in Article 43 of the Regulations of the Board. guaranteeing t with the Intern l establish an objective, professional and continuous relationship with the external auditors of the Company appointed by the General Meeting, neir independence and providing them with all the information they may require to perform their duties.
-This relationship and the relationship al Audit Manager shall be channelled through the Audit and Compliance Committee.
-Furthermore, the Board shall endeavour to draw up the ts in such a way as to avoid a qualified Auditors' report. consolidated A cific duties attributed to the Board in certain areas, Article 9 of the Regulations establishes that the Board shall see that the separate and innual Accounts and Directors' Reports give a true and fair view of the equity, financial position and results of the Company, as stipulated in law, all of the Directors shall have all the necessary information before signing the Annual Accounts. the Regulations of the Board gives the Audit and Compliance Committee certain powers to ensure that the Annual Accounts are filed without a res' report (see section C.2.4 of this Report). a Risks Control and Management Policy established in the Group laying down the basic principles and the general framework for control and f the business risks, including tax risks, and internal control of financial reporting to which the Company and other companies in its Group are financial report departments of control of financial reporting, the Group has procedures in place for checking and authorising financial reporting and a description of the ing internal control system (ICFR), responsibility for which lies with the Economic Department, the Risks Committee, the economic and finance the different business units, the Audit and Compliance Committee and the Board.
-Financial information is checked and authorised by the internal of the Group on the basis of the information confirmed in the different business units.
-The information n to be remitted to the market is supervised by the Audit and Compliance Committee and approved by the Board.
-C.1.29 Is the Secretary of the Board a Director? [ ] Yes [ ۷ ] No
+Number of meetings attended by at least 80% of the directors 10 Attendance / total votes during the year (%) 93.71 Number of meetings attended by all the directors, in person or by proxies made with specific voting instructions 11 or by proxies with specific instructions es during the year (%) 100.00 C.1.27 Are the separate and conso lidated annual accou nts submitted to the Board for approval previously certified? [] Yes [ឋ] No If yes, name the person(s) we by the Board: who certify the separa ate or consolidated annual accounts of the company before they are approved C.1.28 Explain the mechanisms, if consolidated accounts laid ne Board to avoid a qualified auditors' report on the separate and leeting.
+Relations with t the auditors are expressly regulate ed in Article 43 of the Re gulations of the Board. guaranteeing the with the Intern neir independence and providing t them with all the information in the head through the Audit and onship with the external auditors of the Company appointed by the General Meeting, tion they may require to perform their duties.
+This relationship and the relationship d Compliance Committee.
+Furthermore, the Board shall endeavour to draw up the consolidated Ar nnual Accounts and Directors' Rep orts give a true and fair of the Regulations establishes that the Board shall see that the separate and view of the equity, financial position and results of the Company, as stipulated in law, before signing the Annual Accounts. the Regulations of the Board gives ors' report (see section C.2.4 of thi • ce Committee certain powers to ensure that the Annual Accounts are filed without a • • • • • • • • • • • • • • • • • • • • • Group laying down the basic principles and the general framework for control and I of financial reporting to which the Company and other companies in its Group are financial report departments of ing internal control system (ICFR) the different business units, the , responsibility for which Audit and Compliance Co place for checking and authorising financial reporting and a description of the lies with the Economic Department, the Risks Committee, the economic and finance mmittee and the Board.
+Financial information is checked and authorised by the med in the different business units.
+The information n to be remitted to the market is s supervised by the Audit a nd Compliance Committee and approved by the Board.
+C.1.29 Is the Secretary of the Boar d a Director? [] Yes [٧] No

-Votes cast with attendance in person or by proxies with specific instructions / total votes during the year (%) 100.00 L
+Votes cast with attendance in person

+or by proxies with specific instructions 100.00

+/ total votes during the year (%)